ton-community/ton-docs/docs/participate/run-nodes/alerting.md

     ```bash
     MyTonCtrl> set ChatId <ChatId>
     ```
-4. Restart `mytoncore` service using command

-    ```bash
-   $ sudo systemctl restart mytoncore
-    ```
-5. Check that the bot is able to send messages by running the command
+4. Check that the bot is able to send messages by running the command

     ```bash
     MyTonCtrl> test_alert